loadsmart/blog/content/posts/2022-11-02-how-to-fix-django-admin-timeouts/index.md

 ### Use `readonly_fields`

-In this situation, the easy solution would be to just set those fields as `readonly_fields` in the page definition, like [this](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.readonly_fields).
+In this situation, the easiest solution would be to just set those fields as [`readonly_fields`](https://docs.djangoproject.com/en/4.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.readonly_fields) in the page definition.

 ```python
 class CustomAdmin(admin.ModelAdmin):